Role call: In Normandy, D-Day Jeeps left for dead brought France back to life

 Returning to the battlefield

-Rural life suited the Jeep well.
+Rural life suited the jeep well.
 Meanwhile, some of the examples that stormed Normandy’s beaches led a more eventful life after reenlisting in the armed forces.

 Immediately after World War II, before the 1948 Marshall Plan was approved to financially prop up European economies and prevent heads of states from defecting behind the Iron Curtain, the White House gave France about 22,000 Jeeps to help it rebuild its army as quickly as possible in case it needed to report for duty sooner than expected.
 The salvageable ones were sent to Algeria during the 1950s, where a bloody war for independence was brewing, while the ones considered too far gone to fix were used as parts cars.
-Willys-built Jeeps served alongside examples manufactured under license in France by Hotchkiss and parts were often interchanged, so no two examples were exactly identical.
+Willys-built jeeps served alongside examples manufactured under license in France by Hotchkiss and parts were often interchanged, so no two examples were exactly identical.

 Some fought again, but others patiently sat waiting for their next assignment.
-NATO saved, stored, and maintained about 250 Jeeps in an underground bunker located in a remote region of Norway as part of a sizeable stockpile of vehicles, weapons, and equipment saved for emergencies.
+NATO saved, stored, and maintained about 250 jeeps in an underground bunker located in a remote region of Norway as part of a sizeable stockpile of vehicles, weapons, and equipment saved for emergencies.

 The D-Day Jeeps of Normandy, France